tolauwae/phd-thesis/src/oop/oop.typ

 Our approach allows for the debugging of programs with stateful operations on non-transferable resources, with a lazy synchronization strategy where state is only send to the client device when it is required.
 Our formalization allows us to also define correctness for stateful out-of-place debugging, which we divide into soundness and completeness.
 The proof for these theorems show that stateful out-of-place debugging is able to debug programs without introducing impossible execution paths, or missing concrete paths.
-We have implemented our approach in a prototype debugger, called #emph[Edgar], which is built on top of the WARDuino runtime, and VS Code extension.
+We have implemented our approach in a prototype debugger, called #emph[Edward], which is built on top of the WARDuino runtime, and VS Code extension.
 Initial empirical testing shows that our implementation indeed satisfies the correctness criteria defined in our formalization.

 //= Auxiliary Debugger Rules<app:rules> // todo move to appendix